marianesfg/windows-uwp.pt-br/windows-apps-src/networking/httpclient.md

     // it's not necessarily an image file. binaryContent.Headers().Append(L"Content-Type", L"image/jpeg");

+    Windows::Web::Http::Headers::HttpContentDispositionHeaderValue disposition{ L"form-data" };
+    binaryContent.Headers().ContentDisposition(disposition);
+    // The 'name' directive contains the name of the form field representing the data. disposition.Name(L"fileForUpload");
+    // Here, the 'filename' directive is used to indicate to the server a file name
+    // to use to save the uploaded data. disposition.FileName(L"file.dat");

+    Windows::Web::Http::HttpMultipartFormDataContent postContent;
     postContent.Add(binaryContent); // Add the binary data content as a part of the form data content.

     // Send the POST request asynchronously, and retrieve the response as a string.